wombleton/gitlaw-nz/acts/T/Telecommunications Act 2001.md

 Nil

-*   Schedule 1 Part 2 subpart 1: amended, on 30 November 2011 (being the date of separation day, and an Order in Council (SR 2011/302) having been made under [section 36][474]), by [section 68][723] of the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (2011 No 27).
+*   Schedule 1 Part 2 subpart 1: amended, on 30 November 2011 (being the date of separation day, and an Order in Council (SR 2011/302) having been made under [section 36][474]), by [section 68][724] of the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (2011 No 27).
-*   Schedule 1 Part 2 subpart 1: amended, on 30 June 2011, by [clause 3(2)][727] of the Telecommunications (Retail Services and Bundle of Retail Services) Order 2011 (SR 2011/200).
+*   Schedule 1 Part 2 subpart 1: amended, on 30 June 2011, by [clause 3(2)][728] of the Telecommunications (Retail Services and Bundle of Retail Services) Order 2011 (SR 2011/200).
-*   Schedule 1 Part 2 subpart 1: amended, on 23 September 2010, by [clause 3][728] of the Telecommunications (Mobile Termination Access Services) Order 2010 (SR 2010/262).
+*   Schedule 1 Part 2 subpart 1: amended, on 23 September 2010, by [clause 3][729] of the Telecommunications (Mobile Termination Access Services) Order 2010 (SR 2010/262).

-### Subpart 2 Designated multinetwork services
+### Subpart 2---Designated multinetwork services

 **Local telephone number portability service**